CFenner/MMM-Sonos/README.md

 # MagicMirror-Sonos-Module

-This is an extraction of the Sonos Monitor from the sonos branch of[Vaggans](https://github.com/Vaggan) [MagicMirror](https://github.com/Vaggan/MagicMirror/tree/sonos-module/modules/sonos-module) repository.
+This is an extraction of the Sonos Monitor from the sonos branch of [Vaggans](https://github.com/Vaggan) [MagicMirror](https://github.com/Vaggan/MagicMirror/tree/sonos-module/modules/sonos-module) repository.
 It was modified to fit the new module system and got some enhancements in visualisation an configuration.

 ## Usage